telefonicaid/iotagent-node-lib/scripts/legacy_expression_tool/README.md

 When executing the script with `expressionlanguage` set to `jexlall`, the script will look for all the documents containing legacy expressions or the parameter `expressionLanguage`.
 This would change the number of documents found, and the statistics will be different.
+Running the script with the option set to `jexl` would not have impact on  the statistics.

 #### Replacing expression without setting jexl at group or device level